netzherpes/TTY-Rapid-Load/README.md

 # TTY-Rapid-Load

-This short program was found in the KIM User Notes 7/8 Load the Papertape and start at $0000.
+This short program was found in the KIM User Notes 7/8.
+It is the simpliest HEX loader I could find.
+Just type in the location and the pure HEX (not intelHEX)

+Load the Papertape and start at $0000.

 | TTY RAPID LOAD |